Alejoab/MercaTodo/README.md

 - Run `php artisan migrate:fresh --seed` to create the database tables.
 - Run `npm run dev` to compile the assets.
 - Run `php artisan serve` to start the application.
+- Run - `php artisan storage:link` to make the images available to the application.

 ## .Env file